10 tips on how to write a CV

 Anything that is not relevant to the particular job, should be scaled back so that what you want to convey stands out and does not disappear in the crowd.

 2. Start strong

-3. Experiences and educations
+3. Experiences and education

-Remember that a CV is more than a list of experiences and educations.
+Remember that a CV is more than a list of experiences and education.
 You need to describe each experience in more detail, and most importantly, explain what you bring with you from your previous experiences.

-Remember to also list extracurricular assignments, awards, volunteering or other positions that you have held in clubs or associations.
+Remember to also list extracurricular assignments, awards, volunteering, or other positions that you have held in clubs or associations.
 Engagement shows responsibility and drive.
 Skills are also transferable and not always obvious to yourself.

 Include computer skills, foreign language skills, and any other job-specific competencies.

 When a recruiter looks at your CV, it should look as if you have a common thread throughout your career.
 How you choose to present your previous experiences plays a major role in how you and your experiences are perceived.
 Even if your background is not directly linked to the job you are currently looking for, try to find the common denominators and highlight these.
 That way the common thread is reinforced.